 Community and Environment

-The University is located in the city of Hilo, on the east side of Hawaiʻi Island, about 200 air miles from Honolulu.
-The peaceful city of Hilo offers a moderate cost of living, a beautiful environment, and a highly diverse, low-density population of about 45,000.
-Within ten minutes of campus are shopping malls, theaters, and restaurants, as well as a major harbor and international airport.
+The University of Hawaii at Hilo is located in the city of Hilo, on the east side of Hawaiʻi Island, about 200 air miles from Honolulu.
+The peaceful city offers a moderate cost of living, a beautiful environment, and a highly diverse, low-density population of about 45,000.
+Within ten minutes of campus are shopping malls, theaters, and restaurants, as well as a major harbor and the Hilo International Airport.

 Palm trees and beautiful greenery accent this port city and the campus.
 To nurture the lush tropical foliage, trade winds bring abundant rains, occasionally heavy, with most of the precipitation falling at night.
 Daytime temperatures often reach 80 degrees with night time temperatures seldom falling below 65 degrees.